Photo: WFP/ Hebatallah Munassar/2022

 WFP is the only U.N. agency with its own shipping unit, delivering food assistance through the Red Sea and into strategic Yemeni ports.
 Dedicated staff negotiate shipping lines and navigate tricky routes to keep cargo safe.
 A single ship can carry 25,000 tons of wheat, enough to feed 2 million people for a month.

-When local markets are functioning and food is available, but unaffordable, food vouchers give Yemenis the power to purchase food on their own terms.
-They can be used at WFP food shops to buy fresh produce, fish and meat.
-E-cards work like debit cards, helping to stimulate the local economy and support local producers.
+Where local markets are functioning and food is available but unaffordable, cash-based transfers give Yemenis the power to purchase food on their own terms.
+Families can buy fresh produce, fish, meat and other essentials.
+This year, WFP aims to reach 9 million people with cash and food assistance.

 Photo: WFP/Jean-Martin Bauer